 It is recommended that an employee use enough paid time to at least cover the cost of elected health, life, and disability benefits.

-If the leave becomes unpaid, the employee may continue benefits coverage during the leave period by paying both the employee and employer portions of the insurance premium, as itemized in the ASU Benefits Guide/Health.
-A bill for the premium amount will be mailed to the employee by the Office of Human Resources, Benefits Design & Management Office.
+If the leave becomes unpaid, a bill for the premium amount will be mailed to the employee by the Office of Human Resources, Benefits Design & Management Office.
 If the premium payment is more than 30 days late, the university may discontinue coverage retroactive to the last day of the pay period for which coverage had been paid.

 While in a paid status, the employee’s retirement contribution will be deducted from the employee’s pay and the employer’s contribution will be paid by the university.
 During an unpaid leave, no contributions will be made.